 Brace yourself, folks!
 The KS2 SATs Maths papers are now less than a week away!

-At Whizz Education, we know that the immediate run-up to SATs can be a particularly challenging time for both teachers and students, so we thought we’d provide you with a few quick tips to help ensure that, come next Wednesday, your students are 100% ready to tackle those three maths papers.
+At Whizz Education, we know that the immediate run-up to exams can be a particularly challenging time for both teachers and students, so we thought we’d provide you with our top SATs tips for teachers to help ensure that, come next Wednesday, your students are 100% ready to tackle those three maths papers.

 1. Don’t panic!